ruby2js/ruby2js/docs/src/_examples/stimulus/installation.md

 We mount two directories.  `public` which contains static resources and `src` which contains our logic.

 We are also making use of two plugins.
-The first is the [require-context](https://github.com/rubys/snowpack-plugin-require-context/) which rebuilds [`application.js`](https://github.com/ruby2js/stimulus-starter/blob/main/application.js#L5) whenever files in the directory it requires changes.
+The first is [require-context](https://github.com/rubys/snowpack-plugin-require-context/) which rebuilds [`application.js`](https://github.com/ruby2js/stimulus-starter/blob/main/application.js#L5) whenever files in the directory it specifies changes.
 You can see the generated application by visiting `http://localhost:8080/application.js` in your browser.

 The second plugin is the one that adds Ruby2JS support to Snowpack.
-A description of the configuration options can be found on the [Ruby2JS site](https://www.ruby2js.com/docs/snowpack#installing-the-ruby2js-plugin).
+A description of the available configuration options can be found on the [Ruby2JS site](https://www.ruby2js.com/docs/snowpack#installing-the-ruby2js-plugin).

 The option that is of most interest here is the `eslevel` option.
 It is